-- 1. Verbal or written communication by school officials with the person or persons who have legal or actual charge or control of the student. - 2.
-One or more meetings between the school (school administrator/designee, and/or school counselor and/or social worker), the student, the student's parent/guardian when appropriate to address the barriers to attendance.
+1.Verbal or written communication by school officials with the person or persons who have legal or actual charge or control of the student.

+2. One or more meetings between the school (school administrator/designee, and/or school counselor and/or social worker), the student, the student's parent/guardian when appropriate to address the barriers to attendance.
 The result of the meeting or meetings shall be to develop a collaborative plan/attendance contract to reduce barriers identified to improve regular attendance.
-The plan/contract shall consider, but not limited to: - A. Illness related to physical or behavioral health of the child - B. Educational counseling - C. Educational evaluation - D. Referral to community agencies for economic services - E. Family or individual counseling - F. Assisting the family in working with other community services. - 3.
-If the parent/guardian refuses to participate or attend such a meeting the principal shall place documentation of such refusal in the student's attendance records. - 4.
+The plan/contract shall consider, but not limited to:

+- A. Illness related to physical or behavioral health of the child - B. Educational counseling - C. Educational evaluation - D. Referral to community agencies for economic services - E. Family or individual counseling - F. Assisting the family in working with other community services.

+If the parent/guardian refuses to participate or attend such a meeting the principal shall place documentation of such refusal in the student's attendance records.
 Reporting Excessive Absenteeism to the County Attorney-The School may report to the county attorney of the county in which the person resides when the school efforts to address excessive absences, the collaborative plan/contract to reduce barriers identified to improve regular attendance have not been successful, and the student has accumulated more than twenty (20) absences per year.
+The school will notify the student's family in writing prior to referring the child to the county attorney.

+Credit Loss due to Absenteeism

-The school will notify the student's family in writing prior to referring the child to the county attorney. - 5.
-After three days of absence during a term, a warning letter will be sent which will detail the attendance policy and ask that parents notify the office of any discrepancies and provide any necessary absence documentation.
-When a student has exceeded 5 (Excused/Unexcused) absences during any Term, a letter will be sent home informing the student and his/her parents/guardians of the possible revocation of academic credits and possible need to provide documentation and/or setup an attendance hearing at the end of the term.
-This letter may coincide with a student conference and/or follow up phone call and/or meeting with the student and/or parents, in addition to any of the aforementioned interventions. - A. Absences related to school activities, suspensions, court appearances, medical/legal documented appointments/absences, bad roads, two (3) college visits, school suspensions, Seward state activity contests (with "good standing" form filled out in advance) and funerals are excluded from a student's absence total when considering revoking class credits. - B. At the end of the term, students that have exceeded five (5) or more Excused/Unexcused absences during the term will be sent a letter
+Unless otherwise arranged and approved in advance, after three days of absence during a term, a warning letter will be sent which will detail the attendance policy and ask that parents notify the office of any discrepancies and provide any necessary absence documentation.
+When a student has exceeded 5 (Excused/Unexcused) absences during any Term, a letter will be sent home informing the student and his/her parents/guardians of the possible revocation of academic credits and possible need to provide documentation and/or setup an attendance review at the end of the term.
+This letter may coincide with a student conference and/or follow up phone call and/or meeting with the student and/or parents, in addition to any of the aforementioned interventions.
+The following terms and processes govern credit loss due to absenteeism:

+A. Absences related to school activities, suspensions, court appearances, medical/legal documented appointments/absences, bad roads, two (3) college visits, school suspensions, Seward state activity contests with (pre-arranged absent) form filled out in advance) and any other reason contained in board policy are excluded from a student's absence total when considering revoking class credits.